sakura-ryoko/testux/README.md

 TestUX
 ==============
-A network API testing concept mod.
+A network API testing concept mod, based from the [Servux](https://modrinth.com/mod/servux) interface.
-Not for public use.
+Not untended for public use, but for Mod Development purposes.

 Compiling
 =========